-Lonza Fine Chemicals and Specialties, a major producer based in Switzerland, put a production facility for niacinamide into operation in 1997 following a joint venture agreement with the Guangzhou Pesticide Factory.
+Lonza Fine Chemicals and Specialties put a production facility for niacinamide into operation in 1997 following a joint venture (JV) agreement with the Guangzhou Pesticide Factory.

 The Chinese partner was assigned the task of recruiting employees and distributing the plant’s products across China.

+Niacinamide is a water-soluble form of niacin, better known as vitamin B3.
 With its production capacity of 15,000t per year in Switzerland, Lonza is the largest producer of this B-complex vitamin, supplying more than half the world’s requirements.
 The product is a nutrient additive used in food, feed and pharmaceuticals.

 Niacinamide plant project

-This process involves a four-stage synthesis using nylon 6.6 byproduct 3-methyl-1,5-diaminopentane as starting material.
-This is transformed into picoline, which is ammoxidated and then biocatalytically hydrolysed to niacinamide.
+The JV uses a production process developed by Lonza under license involving a four-stage synthesis using nylon 6.6 byproduct 3-methyl-1,5-diaminopentane as a starting material.
+This is transformed into picoline, which is ammoxidated and biocatalytically hydrolysed to niacinamide.

 In March 2010, Lonza announced plans to expand the facility to increase production capacity for Carnipure and Carniking, L-Carnitine products belonging to Lonza’s Nutrition business within Life Science Ingredients.
-Owing to strong scientific evidence, a favourable regulatory status and consumer appeal, the products are experiencing a rise in demand.
+Due to strong scientific evidence, a favourable regulatory status and consumer appeal, the products are experiencing a rise in demand.

 The expansion will take place in phases, the first of which will begin by the end of 2010, and production should begin by 2012.

-The facility will be ISO9001, ISO14001, ISO22000 and FAMI-QS certified, and will implement Hazard Analysis and Critical Control Points (HACCP) principles.
+The facility will be ISO9001, ISO14001, ISO22000 and FAMI-QS certified and will implement hazard analysis and critical control points (HACCP) principles.

 Niacinamide manufacturing meets standards

-China’s State Food and Drug Administration (SFDA) certified the company with the GMP certificate in 1999 and in 2000, the plant cleared the US Food and Drug Administration (FDA) inspection.
+China’s State Food and Drug Administration (SFDA) certified the company with a good manufacturing practices (GMP) certificate in 1999 and the plant cleared the US Food and Drug Administration (FDA) inspection in 2000.

 In 2001 and in 2003, the plant cleared the ISO9001, ISO14001 and OHSAS18001 audits.
-The company passed the HACCP audit in 22004, and passed the UK’s Medicines and Healthcare Products Regulatory Agency GMP audit a year later.
+The company passed the HACCP audit in 22004 and passed the UK’s Medicines and Healthcare Products Regulatory Agency GMP audit a year later.

-In 2009, the plant passed the third GMP audit conducted by China’s SFDA, and also passed the ISO9001:2008, ISO14001:2004 and OHSAS18001:2007.
+In 2009, the plant passed the third GMP audit conducted by China’s SFDA and also passed the ISO9001:2008, ISO14001:2004 and OHSAS18001:2007 standards.